 So, What Should We Do To Avoid Gossip?

-As in every aspect of our life, our model is the Prophet (SAW).
-He (SAW) was sent to perfect moral character and he (SAW) was the embodiment of excellent character (And indeed, you are of a great moral character (68:4)).
-The Prophet (SAW) said,
+As in every aspect of life, our model is the Prophet (SAW).
+He sent with perfect moral character, and he (SAW) was the embodiment of excellent character.
+As mentioned in the Quran